7 Brilliant Ways to Promote your Blog as a Beginner

 The logic here is that you want to share other bloggers content but at the corner bottom either on the left or right of the article there is a call to action that links your article.
 In this case you are not selling not selling your content but that of others.
 Therefore, this is not self-selling and this method will help you build your blog audience.
 Below are more snippets just to illustrate what I just explained.
-Please remember too write the message as I explained above since mine was just an example I came up with for the sake of this article.
+Remember the bottom line of all this hard work is to promote your blog.

-This is an important strategy that can also be used by businesses to reach out to their tribe.
+This is an important strategy that can also be used by businesses and bloggers as well to promote their blogs.
 Buzzsumo finds the most popular articles shared on social media.
 Another unique and most important feature about Buzzsumo is that it also finds what other people shared in the past.

 What one needs to do is head on to Buzzsumo and type in the key words of the topic of the content you are looking for.
 For example, as for the case with this article I’ll look something like ‘blog promotion’.
 So, what this platform does is that it finds all the top articles people have shared that are related to the topic you searched and from there you can zero in to for instance the top three articles.

 The key feature on this platform is the ‘view shares’ button that allows one to view all those who have shared same article on twitter accounts.
 From here you can choose to go a step further and get their email addresses.
 Sounds tedious but you might thank me later if you do this.
-Rapportiv is a plugin that can be used to retrieve a person’s email address.
+Rapportive is advantageous to Gmail users because it is able to show you extra information about your contact such as Linkedin profile.
 Once you get the email addresses of like 50-70 you need to go ahead and contact them.
 For example, you can say this.

 “Hey Zuri, my name is Alice and I came across a piece of content that you shared last week about content promotion.
 Well, I just published an article that expands on that, I thought that your tribe might like it.
 Would you like me to send you the link?
 Have a great day.
 Looking forward to your reply.”